corcorana/restingIAF/iaf_manu.md

 Although Posthuma and colleagues [-@posthuma2001] did not attempt to locate the bounds of the individual alpha bandwidth on the basis of peak attenuation, the logic motivating this technique could be applied to infer $f_1$ and $f_2$ in much the same way as the TF (i.e. by taking those frequency bins either side of the difference peak where the difference between corresponding spectral estimates is *minimised*).
 This is precisely the approach that Goljahani and colleagues formalised in their channel reactivity based (CRB) method [@goljahani2012; @goljahani2014].
-This technique, which is conceptually reminiscent of Klimesch and colleagues’ [-@klimesch1996a] attempt to characterise phasic shifts in band power, quantifies the difference between reference and test PSDs in terms of the alpha responsiveness (or desynchronisation) region; i.e. the area between the PSD functions spanning frequency bins $f_1...f_2$ (where the spectra intersect, or the residual difference between corresponding spectral estimates is minimised).
+This technique, which is conceptually reminiscent of Klimesch and colleagues' [-@klimesch1996a] attempt to characterise phasic shifts in band power, quantifies the difference between reference and test PSDs in terms of the alpha responsiveness (or desynchronisation) region; i.e. the area between the PSD functions spanning frequency bins $f_1...f_2$ (where the spectra intersect, or the residual difference between corresponding spectral estimates is minimised).
 IAF is estimated by computing the CoG for the reference interval, taking the frequency bounds delimiting the responsiveness region as the index of summation.

 The CRB method offers an elegant solution to the problem of finding individualised frequency bands for CoG estimation.